TCBWZA/DapperAutomapperDemo/README.md

 # DapperAutomapperDemo

-This contains a sample project using both Dapper & AutoMapper.
+This contains a sample project using both Dapper & AutoMapper using .Net Core 3.1 and VB.Net.

 The SQL folder contains a couple of T-SQL scripts.
 The scripts creates tables & data used in the example.
 (I used SQL Server 2019 Dev Ed.)